 - prevent and contrast looting and illegal excavations;

-- limit trafficking and accept selling of cultural heritage to those objects that have a certificate of legal and ethical origin (e.g. pre-1970 known and proven as valid origin, or/and as in the UNIDROIT convention (1995), or the Kulturgüterrückgabegesetz, Germany (1999 and 2007, see here), which is planned to be even stricter in 2016);
+- limit trafficking and accept selling of cultural heritage to those objects that have a strong proof of legal and ethical origin (e.g. pre-1970 known and proven as valid origin, or/and as in the UNIDROIT convention (1995), or the Kulturgüterrückgabegesetz, Germany (2016);

-- develop strategies for a common European legal basis for the protection of archaeological sites and material culture;
+- develop strategies for a common European legal basis for the protection of archaeological sites, artefacts and tangible cultural heritage in general;

-- establish partnerships with interested parties and customs & excise and law enforcement agencies working in similar issues (e.g. UNESCO, Italian Carabinieri, UK Art and Antiques Unit);
+- establish partnerships with interested parties and customs & excise and law enforcement agencies working on similar issues (e.g. UNESCO, UNIDROIT, Interpol, Italian Carabinieri, UK Art and Antiques Unit et al.);

-- raise public and institutional awareness of the impact of the destruction of cultural heritage and the legal consequences of doing so.
+- raise public and institutional awareness of the impact of the damaging and destructing of cultural heritage and the legal consequences of doing so.

-We aim to prevent and reduce looting and illegal excavations by a variety of far-reaching strategies, including organising public activities and raising of public awareness of the negative consequences of illegal excavations for the public, such as loss of cultural value, common history, identity, and touristic potential.
-Also, we aim to raise public awareness of the value of archaeological finds, and their context for everyone (information at schools, exhibitions, information material, brochures, collecting and publishing of information in a public database and web map).
-We will do this through such strategic use of press, and social media.
+We aim to prevent and reduce looting and illegal excavations by a variety of far-reaching strategies, including organising public activities and raising of public and institutional awareness of the negative consequences of illegal excavations for society, such as loss of cultural and scientific value, common history, identity, and socio-economic (incl. touristic) potential.
+Also, we aim to raise public awareness of the value of archaeological finds, and their context for everyone (providing information at schools, exhibitions, disseminating information material, collecting and publishing of information online (blog and social media accounts)).

-A special focus will be on so-called ‘high end’ collectors; we hope to raise ethical issues, making it more difficult to justify their collecting practices in light of the impact it has on archaeological sites, and the loss of contextual information of the find in general.
-Significant attention will be also drawn to effective regulation of and engagement with legal artefact hunters (e.g. metal detectorists in countries where this hobby is legal), such as raising awareness about avoiding going on protected land, better routes for recording finds and their contexts, and better advice for preserving assemblages (rather than breaking them up for resale).
+A special focus is on so-called ‘high end’ collectors; this is about raising ethical issues, making it more difficult to justify unethical collecting practices in light of the impact they have on archaeological sites, and the loss of contextual information of the finds in general.
+Significant attention is also drawn to effective regulation of and engagement with legal artefact hunters (e.g. metal detectorists in countries where this hobby is legal).